Renault 12: Engine

 It would have been a simple matter to install the light weight engine from the Renault 16 in the Renault 12, and this was later done for some high-end versions.
 However Renault had successfully built European market share since 1945 by competing aggressively on price.
-In the closely contested 1300cc category it was left to the new Peugeot 304 to attract customers willing to pay a premium price, while for the Renault 12, at launch, the aluminium block of the Renault 16 was rejected on cost grounds.
+In the closely contested 1300 cc category it was left to the new Peugeot 304 to attract customers willing to pay a premium price, while for the Renault 12, at launch, the aluminium block of the Renault 16 was rejected on cost grounds.
 Instead, Renault specified an enlarged version of the iron Cléon unit, used since 1962 in the Renault 8/10.
 The engine's size was increased to 1289 cc for use in the 12.
 Listed power output was 60 PS SAE (54 PS DIN) which provided for a respectable top speed of 145 km/h (90 mph).

 The new version of the five-bearing engine initially fitted on the Renault 12 retained the removable cylinder liners that Renault had long favoured.
 It rejected the "oversquare" cylinder dimensions that had become fashionable with some European auto-makers during the 1960s.
 Many components, such as the oil pump and the distributor were unchanged, while others, including the cylinder head, the valve gear and the engine block itself were only minimally updated.
 The only completely reworked elements were the cylinder liners, the connecting rods, the pistons themselves and the crankshaft.
 In the 1962 version of the engine the cylinders had been unevenly spaced in two groups of two, but in this new application they were equidistant in order to allow for the cylinder diameter, here increased to 73 mm, to be combined with space for sufficient coolant to circulate around the cylinders.

 The longitudinal placement of the engine, most of its mass positioned ahead of the front wheels, allowed the R12 to have a very simple design of the gear-selector that was placed on the floor of the car, and not on the dashboard as with the R4 or on the steering column as with the R16.
 On the early cars the handle to operate the handbrake was placed under the dashboard.
 The handbrake was later relocated to a position between the two front seats.